 Open to Gallatin first-year students only.

 How does a city ‘remember’ the past lives of its inhabitants?
 How do the peculiar characteristics of a city like New York—its population density, cultural diversity, and constant evolution—affect the memories of the individuals and groups who live there?
-This seminar will explore the interplay between memory and the city through the study and analysis of literary texts, photographs, monuments, maps and movies.
-A wide range of theoretical readings will provide us with a working critical vocabulary for investigating questions of cultural memory and memorialization.
-The research paper will explore some aspect of the creation, ideology and reception of a commemorative site in New York City.
+This seminar explores the interplay between memory and the city through the study and analysis of literary texts, photographs, monuments, maps and movies.
+A wide range of theoretical readings provides us with a working critical vocabulary for investigating questions of cultural memory and memorialization.
+The research paper explores some aspect of the creation, ideology and reception of a commemorative site in New York City.
 Sites could include major memorials such as the National September 11 Memorial and Museum, Ellis Island, or the Irish Hunger Memorial; a smaller museum or commemorative site such as the Lower East Side Tenement Museum, the African Burial Grounds, the Stonewall Inn, or the statues in a city park; or an unofficial, virtual, or erased memorial.
-Writers and artists may include Sigmund Freud, Walter Benjamin, James Young, Art Spiegelman, Jane Jacobs, E.B.
-White, Susan Sontag, Tony Kushner, and Woody Allen.
+Writers and artists may include Sigmund Freud, Walter Benjamin, James Young, Jane Jacobs, E.B.
+White, Susan Sontag, Colson Whitehead, and Woody Allen.

 First-Year Program: Research Seminars (FIRST-UG)